-- (2) Replacing the expansive material with a non-expansive material (Fill) to a depth where the seasonal moisture content will remain nearly constant. - (3) Providing a pavement structure of sufficient thickness to counteract the expansion pressure.
+- (a) Chemical treatment of expansive soil with lime or other chemical additives to reduce expansion in the presence of water.
+Lime is often used with highly plastic, fine-grained clayey soils.
+When mixed and compacted, the plasticity and swelling potential of clay soils are reduced and workability increased, as lime combines with the clay particles.
+It also increases the California R-value of the subgrade.
+Soil treated with lime is considered to be lime stabilized soil.
+Lime stabilized soil is discussed further in Chapter 660. - (b) Replacing the expansive material with a nonexpansive material to a depth where the seasonal moisture content will remain nearly constant. - (c) Providing a pavement structure of sufficient thickness to counteract the expansion pressure.
 The expansion pressure is the uplift pressure that an expansive soil layer would exert upon swelling due to saturation.
-The expansion pressure may be determined experimentally in the laboratory or using correlation equations that relate the pressure to a number of geotechnical properties of the soil and other site conditions such as plasticity index, density, and moisture content. - (4) Utilizing two-stage construction by placing a base or subbase to permit the underlying material to consolidate and stabilize before placing leveling and surface courses. - (5) Stabilizing the moisture content by minimizing the access of water through surface and subsurface drainage through correction of inadequate drainage is important to maintain the designed properties of the subgrade.
-The use of a waterproof membrane (i.e., geomembrane, asphalt saturated fabric, or rubberized asphalt membrane) in addition to drainage improvement can also be considered but is not necessarily a reliable substitute for adequate drainage. - (6) Relocating the project alignment to a more suitable soil condition.
+The expansion pressure may be determined experimentally in the laboratory or using correlation equations that relate the pressure to a number of geotechnical properties of the soil and other site conditions such as plasticity index, density, and moisture content. - (d) Utilizing two-stage construction by placing a base or subbase to permit the underlying material to expand and stabilize before placing leveling and surface courses. - (e) Stabilizing the moisture content by minimizing the access of water through surface and subsurface drainage and the use of a waterproof membrane (i.e., geomembrane, asphalt saturated fabric, or rubberized asphalt membrane). - (f) Relocating the project alignment to a more suitable soil condition.

-Alternative (5) is considered to be the most effective approach if relocation is not feasible such as in the San Joaquin Delta.
+Alternative (e) is considered to be the most effective approach if relocation is not feasible such as in the San Joaquin Delta.
 The District Materials Engineer determines which alternative(s) is/are practical.
-For further assurance, more than one alternative may be selected (e.g., alternative (1) and alternative (5)).
+For further assurance, more than one alternative may be selected (e.g., alternative (a) and alternative (e)).

-614.6 Other Considerations
+614.5 Other Considerations

-- (1) Fill.
-Because the quality of excavated material may vary substantially along the project length, the pavement design over a fill section should be based on the minimum Unified Soil Classification, or M_r-value of the material that is to be excavated from the cut sections of the project.
-If there is any excavated material that should not be used, it should be identified in the Materials Report and noted in the PS&E. - (2) Imported Borrow.
-Imported borrow is used in the construction of embankments/fills when sufficient quantity of quality material (M_r >12 ksi or R-value > 20 and Platicity Index (PI) <12) is not available in the cut areas of the project.
-When imported borrow of desired quality is not economically available or when the entire earthwork consists of borrow, the M_r-value (or R-value) specified for the borrow material becomes the design M_r-value for the pavement project.
-The minimum M_r-value specified for borrow material should be at least 12 ksi (R-value of 20) and PI < 12 or the M_r for the native soil, whichever is greater.
-Since no minimum M_r-value for the imported borrow material placed within 4 feet of the grading plane must be specified in the Materials Report and in the project plans and specifications. - (3) Compaction.
+(1) Fill.
+Because the quality of excavated material may vary substantially along the project length, the pavement design over a fill section should be

+- based on the minimum Unified Soil Classification or California R-value of the material that is to be excavated as part of the project.
+If there is any excavated material that should not be used, it should be identified in the Materials Report and noted as appropriate in the PS&E. - (2) Imported Borrow.
+Imported borrow is used in the construction of embankments when sufficient quantity of quality material (R-value > 20) is not available.
+When imported borrow of desired quality is not economically available or when the entire earthwork consists of borrow. the California R-value specified for the borrow material becomes the design R-value for the pavement project.
+The minimum R-value specified for borrow material should be at least 20 or the R-value for the native soil, whichever is greater.
+Since no minimum California Rvalue is required by the Standard Specifications for imported borrow, a minimum R-value for the imported borrow material placed within 4 feet of the grading plane must be specified in the Materials Report and in the project plans and specifications. - (3) Compaction.
 Compaction is densification of the soil by mechanical means.
-The Standard Specifications require a relative compaction of at least 95 percent per CT 216 or 231 to be obtained between the outer edges of shoulders for the greater depth of either 0.5 foot below the grading plane or 2.5 feet below finished grade.
+The Standard Specifications require a relative compaction of at least 95 percent be obtained between the outer edges of shoulders for the greater depth of either 0.5 foot below the grading plane or 2.5 feet below finished grade.
 The 95 percent relative compaction for the depth of 0.5 foot below the grading plane or 2.5 feet below the finished grade should not be waived for the traveled way, auxiliary lanes, and ramps on State highways.